astrotutor9/Pico_Simple_Micropython_Rover/README.md

 rover_stop()      # then stop
 ```

 With the LED still connected they will flash in the correct order to simulate the rover's motors switching on and off.
-The Raspberry Pi Pico can now be installed onto your rover and the LED connections changed to those of the motor driver board.
+The Raspberry Pi Pico can now be installed onto your rover and the LED connections connected to those of the motor driver board.